taif-k/tk-droid/README.md

-# Hi, My name is Mohd Taif Khan
+# I’m Taif — fueled by caffeine and curiosity

 🌍  I'm based in New Delhi, India.
 🧠  Always Alt + Tabbing between projects, docs, and ideas.